 - Vulnerable: Advisories have been issued for that dependency version.

-- Outdated: A newer version of the dependency is available.
+- Outdated: A newer version of the dependency is available, in which case the column shows the suggested upgrade.

 - Updated: The dependency is in its latest version.